-APPROVAL OF AMENDED AND RESTATED STOCK INCENTIVE PLAN Purpose and Effect of Proposal
+RATIFICATION AND APPROVAL OF THE AMENDED AND RESTATED STOCK INCENTIVE PLAN

+Purpose and Effect of Proposal

 Proposed Adoption.
-Subject to shareholder approval, our Board of Directors has approved amending and restating the Stock Incentive Plan to expand the eligible class of participants under the Stock Incentive Plan to include our outside (non-employee) directors.
-If the proposal is approved at the Annual Meeting by the shareholders, then we will be able to grant stock options, stock appreciation rights and shares of restricted stock under the Stock Incentive Plan to our outside directors.
-The Stock Incentive Plan was last amended and restated in 2005 at the annual meeting of our shareholders, and other than the inclusion of our outside directors as participants in the plan, the current proposed amendment does not materially alter the 2005 restated Stock Incentive Plan.
+Subject to shareholder approval, our Board of Directors has approved amending and restating the Incentive Plan to increase the number of shares available for issuance to participants under the Incentive Plan and to increase the maximum number of shares of restricted stock that may be granted to all participants during any year.
+The Incentive Plan was last amended and restated in October 2010 at the 2010 annual meeting of our shareholders, and other than increasing the number of shares available for issuance to participants under the Incentive Plan, the current amended and restated Incentive Plan does not materially alter the terms of the Incentive Plan that was formerly in effect.

-Purpose of the Amended and Restated Stock Incentive Plan.
+Purpose of the Incentive Plan.
 As discussed in "Compensation Discussion and Analysis," the objectives of our compensation arrangements include (1) attracting and retaining key service providers through competitive compensation arrangements, (2) providing strong financial incentives, at a reasonable cost to our shareholders, for performance that creates value for shareholders by generating returns in excess of our cost of capital and (3) linking compensation to corporate performance through equity-based awards that reward executives and other service providers for both gains in our stock price and meeting long-term EVA growth goals.